levipereira/triton-server-yolo/perfomance/README.md

 # Perfomance Test using GPU RTX 4090 on AMD Ryzen 7 3700X 8-Core/ 16GB RAM

+# Model Performance Evaluation using TensorRT engine
+All models were sourced from the original repository and subsequently converted to ONNX format with dynamic batching enabled.
+Profiling was conducted using TensorRT Engine Explorer (TREx).

+All models was Converted (Re-parameterization), optimized for inference.

 # Evaluation Test on TensorRT
 Evaluation test was perfomed using this [client](https://github.com/levipereira/triton-client-yolo?tab=readme-ov-file#evaluating-coco-dataset-on-yolo-models)